ElsevierSoftwareX/SOFTX-D-21-00010/docs/installation.rst

 .. only:: html

     * `Download the latest in one portable for WINDOWS x64 systems <https://git.gitlab.com/csb.ethz/pypocquantui/releases/>`_
+    * `Download the latest in one portable for MAC x64 systems <https://git.gitlab.com/csb.ethz/pypocquantui/releases/>`_
+    * `Download the latest in one portable for LINUX x64 systems <https://git.gitlab.com/csb.ethz/pypocquantui/releases/>`_

 Install tesseract following these instructions depending your operating system:

 .. only:: html

     * `Download the latest version of tesseract <https://tesseract-ocr.github.io/tessdoc/Home.html>`_

 .. warning::
     Make sure tesseract is on PATH of your environment.